DC23/rpg-oracle/README.md

-# Oracles for Solo RPG
+# Oracles for Solo RPGs

 A mashup of solo RPG oracle systems, drawing ideas from [Mythic](https://www.wordmillgames.com/mythic-gme.html), the [Plot Unfolding